pmkruyen/dearscholar/readme.md

 *Note*.
 For testing, you actually do not need set user rights for individual researchers.
 For production, it is advised to generate random login credentionals for MySQL.

 ### Step 5 Set up the communication channel between the app and the server
 To let DearScholar communicate with the MySQL tables, copy the file ```dearscholar.php``` to the ```/app``` folder.
 This file can be found [here](https://github.com/pmkruyen/dearscholar/blob/master/dearscholar.php).
 Verify the values of ```$MyUsername``` and ```$MyPassword``` in this file.
-The values should be equal to the values set at Step 4 (the standard values are ```app``` for the username and ```test``` for the password).
+The values should be equal to the values set at Step 4 (the standard values are ```app``` for username and ```test``` the password).

 *Note*.
 In production, ```dearscholar.php``` likely needs to be put in the ```var/www/html``` folder of the webserver.
 Search for the ```locationPhP``` variable in ```dearscholar.js``` (in the app folder of DearScholar) to change the path accordingly.

 ### Step 6 Run DearScholar locally
 Now it is finally time to run DearScholar locally.

 Open the [Phonegap desktop app](https://phonegap.com/getstarted/) and import the App folder in PhoneGap (assuming you have already downloaded this repro to your harddisk).
 In your browser, navigate to the PhoneGap url, likely ```http://192.168.2.15:3000/```.
 You now see the login screen of DearScholar.
-Enable the ```inspect``` option in your browser to render the app screen in 'normal' properties.
+Enable the ```inspect``` option in your browser to render the app screen in 'normal' properties for mobile devices.

-Enter the respondent credentials insert in Step 3, click on 'Log in met PIN', and start testing.
+Enter the respondent credentials inserted in Step 3 of these instructions, click on 'Log in met PIN', and start testing.

 *Note*.
 In your browser, the login screen should show the login button with the label 'Log in met PIN'.
 When the login button has the label 'Log in', the cordova-plugin-fingerprint-aio has not loaded correctly.
 Also, in this case, the browser console displays the error "Fingerprint is not defined".
 In this case, you cannot login to DearScholar.
-To solve this issue, grap a cup of coffee and 'Force Reload' the browser window.
+To solve this issue, grap a cup of coffee, wait a few minutes, and 'Force Reload' the browser window.

 ## File structure of the app
 Researchers and (potential) contributors who want to know what happens under DearScholar's hood, can also browse the app folders (App [Android >= 9.0 and iOS] and Android26 [Android 8.0 and 8.5].
 These versions slightly deviate because of platform specific settings.
 Help in integrating these versions is welcome.